syncfusion-content/xamarin-docs/Xamarin/SignaturePad/Getting-Started.md

 ## Launching the application on each platform with SignaturePad

-To use the `SfSignaturePad` in an application, each platform requires some additional configurations.
+To use the Signature Pad in an application, each platform requires some additional configurations.
 The configurations vary from platform to platform and is discussed in the following sections:

 N> If you are adding the references from toolbox, this step is not needed.

 ### iOS

-To launch the `SfSignaturePad` in iOS, call the `SfSignaturePadRenderer.Init()` in the `FinishedLaunching overridden` method of the AppDelegate class after the Xamarin.Forms framework has been initialized and before the LoadApplication is called as demonstrated in the following code sample.
+To launch the SfSignaturePad in iOS, call the `SfSignaturePadRenderer.Init()` in the `FinishedLaunching` method of the AppDelegate class after the Xamarin.Forms framework has been initialized and before the LoadApplication is called as demonstrated in the following code sample.

 {% highlight C# %}